danicastroaraujo/OpenStreetMap-DataWrangling/README.md

 ## Overview of the data

- I then parsed the data from .osm format to .csv, using the algorithm COLAR AQUI .
+ I then parsed the data from .osm format to .csv, using the algorithm https://github.com/danicastroaraujo/OpenStreetMap-DataWrangling/blob/master/preparing_database.py.
 See file sizes below.

 ### File sizes